Maria Vasilyevna Kochubey: Widowhood and Later Life

 Having become a widow in 1834, Maria Vasilyevna was forced to sell her dacha to pay off her debts.
-Residing in Saint Petersburg durin the winter, she maintained the brilliant receptions she established during her husband's lifetime.
+Residing in Saint Petersburg during the winter, she maintained the brilliant receptions she established during her husband's lifetime.
 She spent her summers in her estate in Dykanka, sometimes traveling abroad.
 At her estate, the widowed princess was;"held by the queen; however, she was not the only one - in those days, many of the noble ladies of the newly granted families loved, as the French say, jouer la reine in their estates.
 At the litanies, following the imperial family and the name of the local bishop, the priest prayed for the princess with her children and for the deceased prince.
 At receptions, dinners, and even when apart from the family and household, no one was there, everyone gathered in one of the drawing rooms in anticipation of the princess, and only a few minutes later she appeared, accompanied by two or three hangers-on; this somewhat resembled an exit, but did not seem funny, because the luxury of Dikanka corresponded to this."During one of her trips abroad, Princess Kochubey died.
 Her death certificate states that she was buried in the Montmartre Cemetery.
 Her remains were later transported to Saint Petersburg where she was buried in the Church of the Holy Spirit, within the Alexander Nevsky Lavra.